 Visit your favorite bloggers and read an inspiring post.
 There’s nothing like a few powerful words to spark your inspiration.
 Insert Lifehack article.

 15. Go Beyond Your Comfort Zone

 It’s easy to get stuck in a routine.
 Try something you’ve never done before that pushes you out of your comfort zone.
-By breaking the routine of your daily life, you’ll encourage the flow of ideas.
+By breaking the routine of your daily life, you’ll encourage the flow of ideas and increase motivation.

 16. Watch a Great Film

 There’s something powerful about a great film that can really get you thinking.
 Pick out a great film and absorb it fully.